LandRegistry/common-dev-env/README.md

 Optional variants of `compose-fragment.yml` with a version of `2` and `3.7` respectively.
 Support for these is still present for backwards compatibility with older apps.The development environment will select the highest compose file version supplied by _all_ applications in the environment (2 --> 3.7 --> unversioned).

 If the environment cannot identify a universal compose file version, then provisioning will fail.

+Compose fragment variants are unsupported when used in conjunction with older compose fragment versions.

 [2 Example](snippets/docker-compose-fragment.yml)